Selected publications in linguistics

 |

-Don), Polaire Morfologie. ms, Utrecht University
+1988 (with Jan Don), Polaire Morfologie. ms, Utrecht University

 In 1988, Jan Don and I cowrote a paper entitled Polaire Morfologie.
 In its measly 6 pages, it contained the definitive treatment of the morphosyntax and semantics of the Dutch adjectival prefix on-.
 This brilliant, groundbreaking paper would have secured both our linguistic reputations and landed us cushy jobs at reputable and well-funded seats of higher learning, if it had not been for one unfortunate mishap.
 Due to a clerical error, the paper was not published in the Mindboggling Contributions department of LI.
 Instead it appeared in SCHOTS, an obscure Utrecht journal whose editorial policy prohibited the citation of any article published therein.
 In fact, each and every page of this now-defunct journal was marked with a stamped message "NOT FOR CITATION" (I'm not making this up!).
 Thus, what should have been a significant contribution to linguistics was buried forever in the moulding pages of a local rag.
 Now, for the first time, Polaire Morphology is being made available to a slightly larger audience.
 If you read Dutch, and if you are willing to abide by the "NOT FOR CITATION" rule, you are invited to follow the link below to the HTML version.
 J. Don & E. Ruys, Polaire Morfologie. |